Analytics. Every click, mapped in real time.

 What's the difference between analytics on Free, Pro, and Business?

 Free: 90-day retention, country + device breakdown, per-link click count.
 Pro: 12-month retention, full geo/device/referrer/UTM breakdown, hour-of-day heatmap, conversion attribution.
-Business: 24-month retention, cohort + retention views, ClickHouse DSN, Kafka firehose, BigQuery/Snowflake/S3 scheduled export.
+Business: 24-month retention, cohort + retention views, read-only analytics DSN, Kafka-compatible firehose, BigQuery/Snowflake/S3 scheduled export.

 Can I see analytics for a specific campaign or folder, not just per link?